CassiusCle/kpn_dsh_helloworld/README.md

 **Assumption**

-The current tutorial is set-up with the assumption that the user has access to the `training` tenant on the `poc` platform.
+The current tutorial is set-up with the assumption that the user has access to the `training` tenant on the `poc` platform of the DSH.

  ## 1. Clone git repository

  The first step in this tutorial is to clone this git repository to your local machine.
 A simple way to do this is as follows: